abdishukri-105/phase-1-wk1-code-challenge/README.md

 ## Running Tests

+To run the tests pass any value in the arguments

-To run tests, run the following command
+Then, run the following command

 ```bash
   node <filename>